-On the first day of my Sundarban weekend tour, I basically traveled from my base city Kolkata to Godkhali and further acquired permit and bookings.
+On the first day of my Sundarban weekend tour, I basically traveled from my base city Kolkata to Godkhali and further acquired permits and bookings.
 Also, some exploration of the islands was done.

 It is ideal to start your Sundarban weekend tour from Kolkata early morning.
 Heading out early will ensure that you reach Sundarbans by 10.00 am.

 The one-hour train journey from Kolkata to Canning should be a fun ride.
-As you move further away from the streets of Kolkata, the view transforms from cluttered buildings to a more soothing lush green farm-fields.
+As you move further away from the streets of Kolkata, the view transforms from cluttered buildings to more soothing lush green farm fields.